zeph-yr/XephGBT/README.md

 ## About
 Copyright © 2023 Zephyr | www.xephai.com

-<p>A lot of really, really hard work and countless hours went into the making of this mod.
+<p>A lot of really, really hard work and countless hours (and cups of caffeine) went into the making of this mod.
 I wanted to have something unique and fun as a token of appreciation for my amazing friends and the community.</p>

 <p>🎉 This marks exactly 3 years since I started streaming and playing this game!
 Thank you for giving me your time and friendship, and going through a global pandemic and lockdown in VR with me.
-Our wee-hour MP sessions and conversations in 1.11.0, hardcore tournaments, pats for Bunbun and Chuchu, and game-bending shenanigans are memories I cherish forever.
-Here's to more to come!🥳</p>
+Our wee-hours MP sessions and conversations in 1.11.0, hardcore tournaments, pats for my kitty strimers, game-bending shenanigans and jokes when I laughed til I couldn't breathe are memories I cherish.
+Here's to more coming!🥳</p>

 <p>I hope you enjoy playing with XephGBT as much as I did developing it ❤️ Thanks Wulflee for the Special Request.</p>